nukomeet/react-workshop/README.md

 1. Try to replace `refs` with state for the form
 2. Try to implement a proper backend so POSTing works

+- an issue with explicitly returning `204` status code

 #### React 6

 Let's use [Browserify][2].